techmusubi/Proxmox-AD-Security-Lab/README.md

 ### Workstations Visible in Active Directory

-After joining the domain, all workstations appear in **Active Directory Users and Computers**, allowing admi
+After joining the domain, all workstations appear in **Active Directory Users and Computers**, allowing administrators to organize systems into Organizational Units (OUs) and apply Group Policy.

 ---